Andrettin/Wyrmsun/readme.txt

 - 3.0.1
 -----------------------------------------------------------------------

+* Items
+- Added "of Smithing" magic suffix, which increases the worker's jewelry production rate.

 * Units
 - Cavalry units now have a 5% charge bonus to damage.
 This means that the damage they deal is increased by 5% for each step the unit took before attacking (the step count is capped at 10).
 To compensate, cavalry units' damage stat has been reduced.
 - Gothic cavalry units now have a charge bonus of 7% instead of having extra damage.
+- Workers can now produce the Jewelry luxury resource from Copper in Smithies.
+As with other luxury resources, Jewelry is sold automatically if a Market is present.

 -----------------------------------------------------------------------
 - 3.0.0